AuroraLS3/Fullstack-webdev-course/part2/README.md

-# Answers to Week 2
+# Answers to Part 2

 ### 2.1 - 2.5